-If the technically permissible maximum weight is increased, the trailer load is reduced to 1,800 and 1,900 kg, respectively.
+If the technically permissible maximum weight is increased, the trailer load is reduced, respectively.
 Again, in this case the trailer load cannot be increased.

-3.7 Externally mounted fixtures
+3.5 Externally mounted fixtures

 Registering accessories in the vehicle's documents

 - Have your HOBBY dealer mount your externally mounted fixtures. - Take your motor home to a technical support organisation or technical service provider (e.g. MOT). - The technical support organisation will approve the fittings and draw up a corresponding expertise. (road traffic authorities) - Take the expertise and the Motor Vehicle Registration Certificate Part I to the national vehicle registration authority (Driver & Vehicle Licensing Agency).
 They will enter the change in the registration document.